Letter from the Music Director

 Masterworks 6: Celestial Pathways

 Our Season Finale opens with one of Martin’s favorites: a Romantic tone poem about a mountain range in his native Slovakia.
-The sonic spectacle of The Planets turns into an immersive experience of cosmic proportions with added visuals.
+The sonic spectacle of The Planets turns into an immersive experience of cosmic proportions with added choreographed visuals of the solar system by Seattle-based visual artist Adrian Wyard.

 The Tatras Mountains have inspired many an artist, not just in music, but poetry, mythology, and literature, such as this by Kazimierz Przerwa-Tetmajer: